dcurrie/ascii85/README.md

 ## Building

-A Makefile is included that may work for you.
-But you really only need: ascii85.c ad ascii85.h
+A `Makefile` is included that may work for you.
+But you really only need: `ascii85.c` and `ascii85.h`

 The Makefile targets are: `test` and `lint`.